HAWK-Digital-Environments/HAWKI/_documentation/HAWKI CLI.md

 ```
 ✗ PHP extension: pdo (missing)
 ```
-Run `./hawki check` to get installation instructions for missing dependencies.
+Run `php hawki check` to get installation instructions for missing dependencies.

 **Failed Commands**
 ```
 Error: Unable to connect to database
 ```
-Check database configuration with `./hawki setup -db` and ensure the database server is running.
+Check database configuration with `php hawki setup -db` and ensure the database server is running.

 **PHP Artisan Errors**
 If direct Artisan commands fail but HAWKI commands work, there might be a path or environment issue.
 Try using the full PHP path: